 The Menswear Inspired Trench Coat

 A trench coat is a great coat to top over more formal business wardrobes like black pants and heels or loafers.
 I paired this menswear inspired style by MM.LaFleur with loafers and would lose the beret if I was headed to a meeting.
 It’s on the longer side and has a baggier silhouette along with traditional details like button cuffs and double breasted styling.
+While this specific trench is sold out, this one from Mango is a great option.

 I sized down to a size Small.